The New Pride Flag

 Black and Brown Trans Women/MaGe (marginalized genders) are targeted and murdered at the highest rates out of any member of the LGBTQIA+ community.
 Latinx are more likely to identify as part of the LGBTQIA+ community and LGBTQIA+ People of Color experience higher rates of attacks and discrimination than white LGBTQIA+ folks.
 Yet, “What does race have anything to do with Pride or sexuality?” is an all-too-familiar response from a very white-centered movement invested in cosmetic progress and shallow inclusion.
 Ironically and sadly, homophobic People of Color often find themselves repeating the same question, as they also tend to ignore the uncomfortable interconnections of race, gender, and sexuality as it applies to their own communities.
 As TQ PoC battle being caught in the middle of intersecting oppressions and communities, the question remains, as we roll into the 50th anniversary of Stonewall and the upcoming Pride season, whether are we ready to raise our own voices, finally decenter whiteness for good, unapologetically center our own, and ensure that credit for the movement is given where it’s due.

 As a response, artist Julia Feliz, a gendervague, pansexual, Black and Indigenous Native Puerto Rican, approached the Trans and Queer Community of Color to design a flag that was unique yet powerful in declaring what TQ PoC actually need from the LGBTQIA+ movement.
-The goal was to bridge the history of the movement and at the same time, centre those like Marsha P. Johnson and Silvia Rivera – Trans Black and Brown Women/MaGe/People of Color – who led the way for Pride and are currently, the most targeted by homophobia and transphobia.
+The goal was to bridge the history of the movement and at the same time, centre those like Marsha P. Johnson, Sylvia Rivera, Miss Major, and Victoria Cruz – Trans Black and Brown Women/MaGe/People of Color – who led the way for Pride/the modern LGBTQIA+ movement and are currently, the most targeted by homophobia and transphobia.
 This is how the TQ PoC New Pride Flag came into existence.
 Feliz explained, “The ‘TQ PoC New Pride Flag’ features the Trans flag intersecting the original Rainbow flag while centring Black and Brown People of Color, in honour, memory, and acknowledgement that we must center people in the most vulnerable positions, to achieve liberation for all.”

 Going further with an anti-capitalist goal, the flag design was created to be used by all but to especially create awareness and raise money to support Black and Brown trans MaGe from those with privilege.
 Feliz explained that, “The TQ PoC New Pride Flag was created FOR the people it is meant to support.
 This isn’t about my making money and should never be.
 This is about supporting the most marginalized in the movement.
 The only restriction placed on the flag is that if merch is going to be sold that at least 50 percent of the money made should go towards supporting Black Trans people.”
 After months of crowdfunding last fall, the grassroots campaign raised enough money to print a batch of sticker.
 By the end of 2018, we were able to donate what we had raised from stickers and other merch sales on the site to Cookie’s Joint, Harlem, a pantry and crisis support organization for TQ PoC, TGI Justice Project, a Black-led TQ PoC organization, and the Santa Fe Dreamers Project, which is specifically working to help migrant TQ PoC.
 For 2019, the grassroots campaign has teamed up with Jery Che, a Trans & Queer Non-Binary PoC and owner of the Etsy shop “Stick to Resist” in order to help make stickers and pins as accessible as possible.